japila-books/spark-sql-internals/docs/execution-planning-strategies/DataSourceStrategy.md

 translateFilter(predicate: Expression): Option[Filter]
 ----

-`translateFilter` translates a link:expressions/Expression.md[Catalyst expression] into a corresponding link:spark-sql-Filter.adoc[Filter predicate] if possible.
+`translateFilter` translates a expressions/Expression.md[Catalyst expression] into a corresponding spark-sql-Filter.md[Filter predicate] if possible.
 If not, `translateFilter` returns `None`.

 [[translateFilter-conversions]]
 .translateFilter's Conversions